 Waller, Maureen R. and Sara S. McLanahan.
 (2005).
 "His" and "Her" Marriage Expectations: Determinants and Consequences.
 Journal of Marriage and Family, 67: 53-67. [abstract]

 Waller, Maureen R. and Robert Plotnick.
 (2001).
 "Effective Child Support Policy for Low-Income Families: Evidence from Street Level Research".
 The Journal of Policy Analysis and Management 20(1): 89-110. [abstract]

-Waller is a member of the fields of Sociology and Public Affairs at Cornell University.
+Waller is a member of the graduate fields of Public Policy, Sociology, and Public Affairs at Cornell University and holds a courtesy appointment in Sociology.
 She is an affiliate of the Cornell Population Center (CPC), the Bronfenbrenner Center for Translational Research (BCTR), and the Center for the Study of Inequality (CSI).
 She is a research associate on the Fragile Families and Child Wellbeing Study and serves on the editorial board of Journal of Marriage and Family.

 - Parents Apart Advisory Committee, Cornell Cooperative Extension

 PAM 3120/ SOC 3150: Research Design, Practice and Policy

 PAM 4160/SOC 4160: The Ethnography of Poverty and Inequality

 PAM 6040: Qualitative, Survey & Mixed Method Approaches to Policy Research

 College of Human Ecology Academic Integrity Hearing Board